arkhitech/redmine_update_reminder/README.md

 **Redmine 3.1.x**

-To work with plugin, you must install a [redmine_sidekiq](https://github.com/ogom/redmine_sidekiq) plugin
+This plugin relies on the [redmine_sidekiq](https://github.com/ogom/redmine_sidekiq) plugin.

 [Launch Sidekiq as daemon](https://github.com/mperham/sidekiq/wiki/Deployment#daemonization)

-* Examples of configuration file and script for `init.d` are in the folder `tools`
+* The `tools` folder has the examples of the plugin config files and the `init.d` startup script

-# Plugin Setting
+# Plugin Setup

 ## General settings

-The required notification protocols are specified in the "Protocols" section.
-Telegram and email are currently available.
+You should specify all the necessary notification protocols in the "Protocols" section.
+These are 'telegram' and 'email' available at the moment.

-The "Working days" section shall contain:
+The section "Working days" should contain:

-* the start and the end of the working day
+* when the workday starts and when it ends
-* what days of the week are working days
+* what days are considered as workdays

-In the "Urgent issues" section you should specify issue priorities, for which notifications should be **always** sent, regardless of time of day and day of the week.
+The section "Urgent Tasks" contains the ticket priorities, that will have notifications being sent despite of the time or day of a week.

-The plugin contains the functional of periodic notifications about the issues "In work" or with the "Feedback" status.
-To correctly interpret these statuses by plugin, specify them in the respective sections.
+The plugin contains the fuctionality that allows you send scheduled notifications tagged as "In work" or "Feedback".
+Specify these statuses in appropriate sections so the plugin could parse them correctly.

 ## Telegram